overcastsoftware/wagtailcharts/README.md

 Add a wagtailcharts ChartBlock to one of your StreamFields:

 ```
-from wagtail_charts.blocks import CartesianChartBlock as ChartBlock
+from wagtailcharts.blocks import CartesianChartBlock as ChartBlock

 class ContentBlocks(StreamBlock):
     chart_block = ChartBlock()